What is Gen Con?

 What amenities come with the hotels?

 Basic information about the hotels in the Gen Con housing block can be found on the Hotel Amenities page.
-More detailed information can be found on the Visit Indy and Indianapolis Downtown Inc. websites.
+More detailed information can be found within the Gen Con Housing Portal when you log-in to book a room or by visiting the hotel websites directly.
+We've provided links to the hotel sites on our Hotel Amenities page.

 I've tried to find rooms in a specific hotel and it's not showing up in the online reservations system.
 Why?